 However, there are circumstances where the Family Court of Australia can set aside prenuptial agreements.
 These include:

-- Non-disclosure of assets/ financial resources
+- Non-disclosure of assets/financial resources

+- Children are now present who were not present when the original agreement was contemplated.
 The Court may set aside your prenuptial agreement on the ground of children if your prenuptial agreement does not make any provisions for your children or if there is an adverse change in the welfare of the children and the prenuptial agreement would cause hardship.

 - The contents of the prenuptial agreement are not just and equitable